zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 **FROM:** Nature as "out there"
 **TO:** Nature as "we are part of this"

-This shift is not achieved by argument but by experience—direct encounter with the living world that reawakens relationship.
+This shift is not achieved by argument but by experience, direct encounter with the living world that reawakens relationship.

 ### PRACTICES FOR PLANETARY RECONNECTION